freeCodeCamp/guide/src/pages/articles/math/finding-slope-from-graph/index.md

 ---
-title: Finding Slope From Graph
+title: Finding Slope from Graph
 ---
-## Finding Slope From Graph
+## Finding Slope from Graph

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/math/finding-slope-from-graph/index.md).